-Digital Participation is a precondition for freedom of speech and freedom of information in a digital age because the Internet has become a worldwide universal platform for communication and information.
-However, negative interventions in free digital communication are common: Internet shutdowns, censorship and digital attacks against journalists exist in many countries around the world.
+Digital participation is a precondition for freedom of speech and freedom of information in a digital age, because the Internet has become a worldwide universal platform for communication and information.
+However, negative interventions in free digital communication are common: Internet shutdowns, censorship, and digital attacks against journalists exist in many countries around the world.
 People are excluded and cannot exercise their rights to freedom of expression and free access to information.
-Within this context the goal of the presentation is to make the concept and relevance of digital participation more tangible by letting participants discuss within the realm of a simulation game.
-We want to invite participants to a fictional country where they will be slipping into the role of a stakeholders within our digital ecosystem, for example “government”, “journalist” or “citizen”.
-By confronting them with disruptions such as internet shutdowns, new laws or the silencing of critical voices, participants are confronted with the repercussions of these challenges.
+In this context, the goal of the presentation is to make the concept and relevance of digital participation more tangible by holding the participants’ discussion within the framework of a simulation game.
+We want to invite participants to a fictional country, where they will be slipping into the role of a stakeholders in the digital ecosystem – for example, as »government«, »journalist«, or »citizen«.
+By confronting them with disruptions – such as Internet shutdowns, new laws, or the silencing of critical voices – participants are confronted with the repercussions of these challenges.

 Hosted by: DW Akademie

-OPTION 1: The Future of Public Broadcasting: How to win our Hearts back?
-(Fish Bowl Discussion)
+OPTION 1: The Future of Public Broadcasting: How to Win Back our Hearts?
+(Fishbowl Discussion)

-For years, European media development organizations have considered public broadcasting as a system worth sharing and spreading, since they have considered it to be a feasible way to avoid media capture and secure a (at least to a considerable extent) free media.
-Transforming state broadcasters in the Global South into truly public broadcasters has been a particular challenge from the very beginning.
-Not only the lack of political will and capacity issues speak against a proper transformation, but so do postcolonial transformation processes and the dominating neoliberal market-orientation of the communications industry in the Global South.
+For years, European media development organisations have considered public broadcasting to be a system worth sharing and spreading, because they considered it to be a feasible way to avoid Media Capture and secure a – largely – free media.
+Transforming state broadcasters in the Global South into truly public broadcasters has been a difficult challenge from the beginning.
+Not only the lack of political will and capacity issues speak against a proper transformation, but so do postcolonial transformation processes and the dominant, neoliberal market orientation of the communications industry.

-Still, many experts consider Public Broadcasting to be a, theoretically, effective counter measure to media capture.
-Thus, the concept is very relevant in the framework of the FoME Symposium 2018.
-But in order to live up to their potential and to inspire other countries – even those with much more difficult preconditions – to transform broadcasting in a similar way suiting to their specific needs, existing public broadcasters may have to adjust to the challenges of the 21st century and find ways to “win our hearts back”.
+Nevertheless, many experts consider public broadcasting to be a, theoretically, effective countermeasure to Media Capture.
+Thus, the concept is highly relevant in the framework of the FoME Symposium 2018.
+However, in order for existing public broadcasters to live up to their potential and to inspire other countries – even those with much more difficult preconditions – to transform broadcasting in a manner suited to their specific needs, they may have to find ways to »win back our hearts«.

 How can we make public broadcasting attractive again?
-Where are accusations false and we simply need to expose the populist agenda?
+Where are accusations false and where do we simply need to expose the populist agenda?
 What steps need to be taken to make public broadcasting more attractive and increase both its outreach and its quality?
 What can we learn from the status quo?
 Where do we need to adjust solutions to specific country cases?
-Can Public Broadcasting truly contribute to avoiding Media Capture?
-What can be the role of FoME members in all this?
+Can public broadcasting truly contribute to avoiding Media Capture?
+What role can FoME members play in all of this?